In this guide, we’ll be discussing creative photography and techniques you can use to spark some creative ideas!

 The tricky part of it is the ‘creative’ aspect.
 With how ‘abstract’ the word creative can be, combined with how different people’s standards are for each creative artwork, it is difficult to please everyone.

-Some see bokeh or fictional shoots as creative, some ask for a deeper meaning, and some just don’t need that much “abstractness”.
+Some see bokeh or fictional captures as creative, some ask for a deeper meaning, and some just don’t need that much “abstractness”.

 In the vast world of photography and creativity, it may be hard to fit everyone’s criteria.
 But certain techniques have been so popular that they have become the specific photographer’s trademark.